metacube-games/starknet-batcher/article.md

 First, the transaction data sent to the Batcher must be more generic and, therefore, contain more information.
 They must contain the contract address, the entry point selector, and the call data.
 The `buildFunctionCall` function must then be adapted to parse this information.

 One could also go one step further by making the sender account generic.
-This would require more refactoring, as the sender account must batch the transactions.
+This would require more refactoring, as the transactions must be batched per sender account.
 However, it is feasible and would allow for a more versatile batcher.

 However, remember that premature optimization is the root of all evil.
 Therefore, if you just need to send NFTs or a specific token such as ETH or STRK, the batcher presented is more than enough.